mvula-github/mvula-github/README.md

 - 👋 Hi, I’m @mvula-github
-- 👀 I’m interested in learning how to code.
-- 🌱 I’m currently learning frontend development as a biginner.
+- 🌱 I’m a Uni Student persuing a degree in IT
-- 💞️ I’m looking to collaborate on new frontend projects for biginners.